George0828Zhang/simulst/docs/waitk.md

-# Monotonic Multihead Attention with Fixed Pre-decision Module
+# Wait-k with Fixed Pre-decision Module

-This is a tutorial of training and evaluating a transformer *MMA* simultaneous model on MUST-C English-Germen Dataset, from [SimulMT to SimulST: Adapting Simultaneous Text Translation to End-to-End Simultaneous Speech Translation](https://www.aclweb.org/anthology/2020.aacl-main.58.pdf).
+This is a tutorial of training and evaluating a transformer *wait-k* simultaneous model on MUST-C English-Germen Dataset, from [SimulMT to SimulST: Adapting Simultaneous Text Translation to End-to-End Simultaneous Speech Translation](https://www.aclweb.org/anthology/2020.aacl-main.58.pdf).

 [MuST-C](https://www.aclweb.org/anthology/N19-1202) is multilingual speech-to-text translation corpus with 8-language translations on English TED talks.